microsoft/robustlearn/chatgpt-robust/README.md

 ## Results

 Note that you will not get the final results by simply running the codes, since the outputs of generative models are not stable.
-We need some manual process.
+We need some **manual processing**.
 Bad cases of AdvGLUE and Flipkart are pvovided in [this folder](./result/chatgpt_results/).

 Here is the summary of the results.
-Additionally, we also provide all the bad cases of ChatGPT in [`result/chatgpt_results`](./result/chatgpt_results/) folder.
-Please note that results of all ChatGPT and other LLMs are manually processed by humans.

 ### Adversarial robustness for classification.